-(a) The New Health System shall honor all Payor Contract terms and not unilaterally terminate without cause any such contract prior to its stated expiration date.

-(b) If either the New Health System or any Payor terminates a Payor Contract, the New Health System shall be subject to the pricing limitations in Addendum 1.
-That is, Addendum 1 applies, with the increased pricing limitation, even if the New Health System goes out-of-network with a Payor.
-In such event, there shall be no balance billing of patients over and above the amounts set forth in Part XII(e) and (f) of Addendum 1.

-(c) The New Health System shall negotiate with Payors in good faith and shall attempt in good faith to contract with all Payors that offer terms on a capitated basis, percentage of premium revenue basis or on other terms that require the New Health System to assume risk.
+- (a) The New Health System shall honor all Payor Contract terms and not unilaterally terminate without cause any such contract prior to its stated expiration date. - (b) If either the New Health System or any Payor terminates a Payor Contract, the New Health System shall be subject to Section 10.5 of Addendum 1 for payment terms and compliance. - (c) The New Health System shall negotiate with Payors in good faith and shall attempt in good faith to contract with all Payors that offer terms on a capitated basis, percentage of premium revenue basis or on other terms that require the New Health System to assume risk.